grinnell-cs/csc151-images/_eboards/eboard21-1.md

 > Was it that hard to hit Ctrl-I before submitting?

+If the MP grades in my email don't match my original MP grades, what does that mean?

+> It means your MP was graded, but since we haven't graded all of them, we haven't published it yet.

 ### SoLA 2

 If I've completed the learning assessment for a topic on a quiz, do I also